bseltz-cohesity/scripts/powershell/protectNetapp/README.md

 * -inclusionList: (optional) text file list of paths to include
 * -exclusions: (optional) one or more exclusion paths (comma separated)
 * -exclusionList: (optional) text file list of exclusion paths
+* -vexString: (optional) one or more match strings to exclude volumes (comma separated)
+* -vexList: (optional) text file of match strings to exclude volumes (one per line)

 ## New Job Parameters